 External Memory plus Parallel Bus Expansion for Arduino / Genuino MEGA 2560 and MEGA ADK

 Give your Arduino MEGA the ability to do more!
 The standard MEGA has only 8,192 bytes of SRAM.
 This is simply not enough to tap the otherwise powerful capability of the ATMEGA2560 microcontroller.
-Plugging on our XMEM+ and issuing just two simple software commands immediately increases SRAM memory to 40KB bytes.
-Need More?
+Plugging on our XMEM+ and issuing just a few software commands increases available SRAM by 32KB.
+Access the SRAM as an array, by pointer, or dynamic memory.
+Need even more memory?
 Use the supplied software routines to manage the XMEM+ on-board High-Speed logic for access up to 512KB.
 In addition, anyone learning and developing parallel circuitry will appreciate the Parallel Expansion Bus.
-Your off-board circuits actually become part of the ATMEGA2560 memory space, running at full speed and without the need for "Bit-Banging"!
+Your off-board circuits become part of the ATMEGA2560 memory space, running at full speed and without the overhead of slow "Bit-Banging"!

 The XMEM+ is a peripheral board which augments a standard Arduino / Genuino MEGA 2560 or MEGA ADK in two significant ways;